jwe4ec/ttt-p2-cleaning/README.md

 # ttt-p2-cleaning

 This repository contains code for centralized data cleaning for Phase II of Project TRACK to TREAT.
-The repo is linked to this project on the Open Science Framework (OSF): [TODO](TODO).
+The repo is linked to this project on the Open Science Framework (OSF): [https://osf.io/yjv72/](https://osf.io/yjv72/).

 ## Table of Contents